How to Prepare for the Oregon Foster Care Home Study

 Eastern and Southern Oregon

 Wildfire evacuation plan.
-Properties in wildfire-adjacent areas — which encompasses most of Eastern Oregon, the Cascades foothills, Southern Oregon, and parts of the coast — require a documented wildfire evacuation plan as part of OAR 413-200 emergency preparedness.
+Properties in eastern and southern Oregon wildfire-risk areas may require a documented wildfire evacuation plan as part of OAR 413-200 emergency preparedness.
 The plan must be written, specific to your property and location, and must identify evacuation routes, a designated meeting point, and go-bag contents appropriate for children of different ages and needs.
 "We'll leave if we need to" is not an acceptable plan.

 Rural Properties (Any Region)